codewario/PocketLibraryImages/README.md

 ## Where can I run this script?
 This tool is only supported on Windows as it relies on .NET types which are not available on MacOS or Linux.
-You may see some remnants in the source of a cross-platform direction, but this was quashed when I found the namespaces for image manipulation are Windows-only or deprecated in non-Windows environments.
+You may see some remnants in the source of a cross-platform direction, but this was quashed when I found the built-in namespaces for image manipulation are Windows-only or deprecated in non-Windows environments.

 ## I would just like an image library please